podops/podops.example/README.md

 po template -p aaa94297acfc episode
 ```

-The `-p aaa94297acfc` refers to the podcast's unique ID, which links the episode to the show.
+The `-p aaa94297acfc` refers to the podcast's unique ID, which links the podcast episode template to the show template.

 ```yaml
 ---